 Teufelsberg’s distinguishing feature is its five tattered white antenna domes.

-It’s often called a radar site, although no radar was installed here.
+Teufelsberg is often referred to as a radar site, although no radar was installed here.

 The Americans left in 1990, after the wall came down.
 Since then, the site has fallen into disrepair.

 Some machinery was left behind.
 Hard to tell whose, as the Germans used the antennas to talk to aircraft in Berlin airspace for about 10 years after the Americans left.